wp-plugins/metronet-reorder-posts/readme.txt

 Author URI: http://metronet.no/
 Plugin URL: http://metronet.no/
 Requires at Least: 3.3
-Tags: reorder, posts, wordpress, post-type
+Tested up to: 4.0
-Stable tag: 1.0.6
+Tags: reorder, re-order, posts, wordpress, post-type, ajax, admin, hierarchical, menu_order, ordering Stable tag: 1.0.6

 A simple and easy way to reorder your custom post-type posts in WordPress.